zuozhenggh/learning-library/data-management-library/mysql/mysql-migration/enable-heatwave-cluster/enable-heatwave-cluster.md

 ## Task 2: Accelerate long running queries on HeatWave

-1. Before we can explore all the cool features of MySQL HeatWave, we need to load the data from MDS into the HeatWave Cluster so that the data is distributed to the memory of the 2 HeatWave cluster nodes we just added
+1. Before we can explore all the cool features of MySQL HeatWave, we need to load the data from MySQL into the HeatWave Cluster so that the data is distributed to the memory of the 2 HeatWave cluster nodes we just added

 	```
 	<copy>